dclw29/denoising-diffusion-gan/readme.md

+## This has been modified by Lucas Rudden (EPFL) to be able to take conditional inputs.
+This has been verified to work with the MNIST dataset ##

-# Official PyTorch implementation of "Tackling the Generative Learning Trilemma with Denoising Diffusion GANs" [(ICLR 2022 Spotlight Paper)](https://arxiv.org/abs/2112.07804) #
+# UnOfficial Conditional PyTorch implementation of "Tackling the Generative Learning Trilemma with Denoising Diffusion GANs" [(ICLR 2022 Spotlight Paper)](https://arxiv.org/abs/2112.07804) #

 <div align="center">
   <a href="https://xavierxiao.github.io/" target="_blank">Zhisheng&nbsp;Xiao</a> &emsp; <b>&middot;</b> &emsp;